-As with incentive pay contracts, governance structures are endogenous (Hermalin and Weisbach (1998), Himmelberg et al. (1999)).
-Firms with apparently poor governance features may have chosen them for profit-maximizing reasons.
-Coles et al. (2008) follow up on Coles et al. (2007) by adding to their model the choice of the proportion of outsiders on the board of directors.
+As with incentive pay contracts, governance structures are endogenous (Hermalin & Weisbach [1998], Himmelberg, Hubbard & Palia [1999]).
+Firms with apparently poor governance features may have chosen them for profitmaximizing reasons.
+Coles, Lemmon & Wang (2008) follow up on Coles, Lemmon & Meschke (2007) by adding to their model the choice of the proportion of outsiders on the board of directors.
 For a firm to employ outside directors has its downside, because outsiders are less well informed about the firm than insiders and so may make worse decisions.
 A profit-maximizing firm trades this off against the monitoring advantage of outside directors, which permits less risk to be imposed on managers by substituting for the effort incentive in the pay-performance link.
 Endogeneity is a serious problem for tests of the capture theory, because a firm which hires a more productive manager may have less need to oversee his performance and hence use a weaker corporate governance structure.